openweb-nl/open-bank-mark/README.md

 ## <a id="intro">Intro</a>

 This project is an example of an event sourcing application using Kafka.
 It also contains an end-to-end test making it possible to compare different implementations or configurations.
 For example one could set the `linger.ms` setting at different values in the topology module, so everything build on Clojure will use that setting.
+Another option would be to drag [KSQL](https://docs.confluent.io/current/ksql/docs/quickstart.html) into the project and use topics instead of a database for the command-handler.
 It's possible to run tests in travis using the `.travis.yml` file, or on some other machine using the `loop.sh` script.

 If you don't really know what Kafka is, then it's a good idea to read [an introduction to Kafka](https://hackernoon.com/thorough-introduction-to-apache-kafka-6fbf2989bbc1).
 For this project we kind of simulate a bank.
 The article which served as inspiration for this workshop is [real-time alerts](https://www.confluent.io/blog/real-time-financial-alerts-rabobank-apache-kafkas-streams-api/).
-In general confluent has great documentation and blogs.

 As a general rule it's best to have the same kind of messages on a Kafka cluster.
 Data on the brokers is always stored in a binary format, but for clients it's easier to product and consume in something other than binary, therefore there are a lot of (de)serialiser options.
 Some of the most common ones are the String(de)seriliser and the KafkaAvro(de)seriliser.
 For this project I choose to use a String for the keys, and Avro for the values.
 You can leave the key empty, but when you supply a key, it can be used to divide a topic among partitions.
 The default way Kafka partitions messages into partitions is using the hash of the key.
 In this project it means that for the 'balance_changed' because we use the iban as key, every message with the same key will end up in the same partition.
 For the other messages we use the id as key.
 This will prevent BalanceChanged events to appear in incorrect order in case of hiccups or errors.
 Another way the keys can be used is to 'overwrite' the message with the same key.
 You can make a compacted topic, where the last message with some key will always be kept.
 You can use this with Kafka streams api to generate a 'table' view of a topic.

 This project and it's modules are build with [Clojure](https://clojure.org/), and uses [Leiningen](https://leiningen.org/) as build tool.
 For building locally sassc is needed, for unix you can see the [travis config](/.travis.yml) or [ask ubuntu answer](https://askubuntu.com/questions/566675/how-to-install-node-sass-gulp-sass-on-ubuntu-14-04-or-linux-mint-17/566681#566681), on Mac with brew you can use `brew install sassc`.Some modules can be used from java, and some of the code generated (Avro classes) are also java.
 In the `ch-kotlin` branch there is an example of using Kotlin for the command handler, and a `ch-rust` with a rust implementation of the command-handler.
 Even when using Docker you need to have leiningen and sassc installed to build the project.
 This is mainly because of the use of modules, and also because the Kotlin version need the compiled topology it would need some trickery to work.

 The base idea of the project is to serve as an example of event sourcing, where instead of having a 'state' as source of truth we use events.
 It makes use of some of the best practices by using both events which start with 'Confirm', which need to be handled by another component and lead to either a 'Confirmed' or 'Failed' event.
 By using id's in the messages, when needed the creator of the 'Confirm' event can eventually know whether the command succeeded.
 Sometimes there may be additional information in the confirmed events, failed events typically contain the reason why the command failed.
 Even trough the 'real' source of truth or events, most component keep some kind of state.
 In this particular project almost all state only exists in memory, and even the Kafka containers are not configured to have use data volumes.
 Which makes it easy to restart the project, but is not production like.
 There are other things missing as well, like security, and some components would need additional features to be production ready.

 All the event we use are versioned using [Avro](https://avro.apache.org/), the [Schema Registry](https://docs.confluent.io/current/schema-registry/docs/index.html) is configured with default settings.
 This makes sure, when using the Avro (de)serialiser, we can update schema's but only with backwards-compatible ones.
 The serialiser takes care of converting binary data to/from data in specific records.
 This is based on the topic, so each type of event currently has it's own topic, since [an enhancement of the Schema Registry](https://www.confluent.io/blog/put-several-event-types-kafka-topic/) it's possible to keep using the Schema Registry for restricting breaking changes, while still being able to put multiple types of events in one topic.
 It's possible to change the project to this setup (also ), and reduce the amount of topics used.

 Underneath is a complete overview of all the components.
 Where the orange ones are part of the Confluent Platform, the green is Nginx and the blue ones are PostgreSQL databases.
 The yellow ones are, at least in the master branch, clojure applications.

 ![All connections](docs/overview.svg)

 ## <a id="development">Development</a>

 Development is done in Clojure with a lot of java integration.
 This is for a large part because there is not a good recent Clojure library.
 This project is only using the producer and consumer to add or consume data from Kafka.
 But especially when merging topics it might be easier to use the Kafka Streams api.
 With it you can do things like having a time window, or prefer consuming from one topic over another.
 This is for example relevant when you have an 'AlertsSettingsUpdated' event which must be combined with a 'MightTriggerAlert' event.
 Because you want to send alerts, using the latest settings available.

 ### <a id="building-locally">Building locally</a>